 Bruce brings real world business viability to the project so that the students will understand the elements of and importance of practical solutions.

-Andrew has been in the MINDDRIVE program for 7 years, he was one of the first students involved before the non-profit was formed and it was an after school program at one urban high school.
+Andrew has been in the MINDDRIVE program for 7 years.
+He was one of the first students involved before the non-profit was formed and it was an after school program at one urban high school.
 Then, once MINDDRIVE became a stand-alone program, he continued.
-He keeps on coming back to MINDDRIVE because he loves to see how much MINDDRIVE has grown.
-He also loves meeting all the new students and mentors that come every year.
-"I don't want to miss what great thing MINDDRIVE will do" he says.
+He keeps on coming back to MINDDRIVE because he loves to see how much MINDDRIVE continues to grow.
+"I don't want to miss what great things MINDDRIVE will do", he says.

 One of his biggest passions is building and working on computers.
-He has built 7 computers on the past 3 years, three were his own personal computers and the other four he built for the MINDDRVE team.
-He wants to share his understanding on computers with the MINDDRIVE student so that instead of them paying someone else to fix their computer, they could do it on their own.
-Not only is he teaching the MINDDRIVE students and mentors how to work on computers but also "no matter how hard thing get, you have to keep on trying" he says.
+He has built 10 computers in the past 3 years, three were his own personal computers and the other seven, he built for the MINDDRVE team.
+He wants to share his understanding of computers with the MINDDRIVE students so instead of them paying someone else to fix their computer, they could do it on their own.
+Not only is he teaching the MINDDRIVE students and mentors how to work on computers but also says, "no matter how hard things get, you have to keep on trying" he says.

 Catherine has a bachelor’s degree in Medieval and Renaissance Studies from Duke University and a master’s and doctorate in the History of Art from Yale University.
 Her dissertation was on the 19th century New York interior decorating and furniture-manufacturing firm of Herter Brothers.
 Although Catherine is a generalist in the field of decorative arts, her specialization is in American and European decorative arts from 1850 to the present.
 Currently, she is working on an important ground-breaking exhibition of decorative arts made for display at international expositions and world’s fairs from 1851-1939.
 She has organized several small exhibitions from the permanent collection and an exhibition of work by the British product designer Michael Cross.